AaronThomas24/Milestone-Project-1/README.md

-For my milestone project I will be doing a mock of the classic arcade game Pacman.
-Pacman has been a popular game for decades and is a big part of my childhood.
-I am interested in making my own version of a classic.
+For my milestone project I will be doing a mock of the game Doodle Jump.
+Doodle jump has been a popular game for years now, and a game that I have been playing ever since I got my first iphone.
+Doodle Jump was a great past time of mine, and I am interested in making my own version of it.